ChangRiver/realworld/instructors/guides/frontend.md

 ###### In development, the app _must_ run on localhost:4000
 The backend servers run on port 3000 in development, so make sure you override the relevant config option for port number to equal 4000 in your frontend app's build tool.

-###### Use the provided Bootstrap4 HTML/CSS
-[Eric](https://twitter.com/ericsimons40) took one for the team and wrote all of the CSS/HTML required for your frontend application - the [conduit-sass Github repo](https://github.com/GoThinkster/conduit-sass) explains how to implement & use it in your application.
-Here are the important bits:

-- Both Conduit specific styles and Bootstrap4 are included to ensure future updates to Bootstrap4 won't break your course
-- Best practice is to install the package via NPM
-- You'll need to run a SASS task in your build system to generate a browser readable CSS file

 ###### TDD is _not_ required
 Considering these courses are largely targeting intermediate developers, we think that TDD implementations should be covered in optional supplementary courses.
 As such, if you want to include tests with the codebase you're more than welcome to, but it's not required.